 - Better sealing: Is splash and dust sealed for shooting in inclement weather conditions.

 - Water-proof: Is rugged and sealed and can thus be used for underwater photography (up to 10m).

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - Faster buffer clearing: Has an SD card interface that supports the UHS-I standard.

 - More modern: Was introduced somewhat (1 year and 5 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the 1300D emerges as the winner of the contest (14 : 12 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 1300D comes out slightly ahead of the RX0 (14 : 13 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 1300D and the Sony RX0 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Prime Lens Compact Camera listings whether the two cameras rank among the cream of the crop.